-The latest news on average rainfall and groundwater levels in the Thames area
+The latest news on average rainfall and groundwater levels in the Thames region

 On 30 November, the Thames Regional Soil Moisture Deficit (SMD) total was 0 mm, meaning that the ground is saturated.
 This indicates that the soil is slightly wetter than expected for this time of year.

 Average rainfall in the Thames region

-Check out our graph to see average rainfall in our region for this year so far:
+Check out our graph to see average rainfall in our region:

 Where water comes from